thiagobarrosjp/ClimaStation/DEVELOPMENT_LOG.md

 2025-06-25:
 - Decided on a timestamp-centric record format.
 - Record format needs to be flexible and ready to evolve as new parameters, edge cases, or formats appear.
-- Record format Version 1 Schema:
+- Record format Version 1 Schema which is saved in file schemas.py :
 {
   "station_id": 44,
   "station_name": "Großenkneten",